 A weighted frequency of each candidate term is calculated based on the weights, and candidate terms are selected as representative terms for the entity based on the weighted frequency.

-How Terms Associated with an Entity are Identified
+How Known for Terms Associated with an Entity are Identified

 The next steps, according to the patent: